Renda02/Meta-Tokens-API/README.md

 - Offer more secure payment.
 - Reuse of meta-token in retried payment.

 To secure your payment, you can tokenize payments with payment API, Application Programming Interface requests in which a token substitutes the PAN.

-In this API reference, you will find information on how to interact with available endpoints.
+In the following API reference, you will find information on interacting with available endpoints.

 ### Authentication